govind527/Toxicity-classification-NLP/README.md

 # Toxicity-classification-NLP
 These days social media are not that safe. most people face toxic comments based on their gender, race or background etc..
-So I build  this project to classify those comments.It is also part of My Kaggle competition.
+So I build  this project to classify those comments.It is also part of My Kaggle Competition.

 ## 1. Business Problem: